Kirsty Mitchell - Heriot Watt University

 "Coronavirus has made this a particularly weird and stressful time to be at university and graduating into the workplace.
 My inner critic has been going wild so I can’t imagine how I’d be feeling right now if I didn’t have these coping mechanisms.
 This programme has so much to offer students.
 I want others to experience its benefits too because I certainly feel much calmer and more prepared since meeting Susan."

-Kirsty Mitchell is in her fourth of a five-year masters studying chemical engineering at Heriot-Watt University in Edinburgh.
+Kirsty Mitchell is in her final year of a five-year masters studying chemical engineering at Heriot-Watt University in Edinburgh.
 She attended the Make Your Mark with Susan Room® for students summer school in 2020.
 On the back of her fantastic experiences, she’s become an ambassador to help spread awareness about the programme and pass on her learning.